The Algebra of the Pseudo-Observables I: Why Quantum Mechanics is the ultimate description of Reality: Spaces of Observables

-For what above proved, every observable $O$, belonging to a complete space of compatible observables with the basis $\left\{ I_{j}\right\} $ of elementary projectors, will be decomposable, according to this basis, in the form \eqref{eq:Scomp_Oss}.
-This decomposition, besides, is \emph{unique}, in force of the theorem of uniqueness of the basis of elementary projectors.
+For what above proved, every observable $O$, belonging to a complete space of compatible observables with the basis $\left\{ I_{j}\right\} $ of pairwise orthogonal, primitive projectors, will be decomposable, according to this basis, in the form \eqref{eq:Scomp_Oss}.
+This decomposition, besides, is \emph{unique}, in force of the theorem of uniqueness of the basis of pairwise orthogonal, primitive projectors.

-We will define \emph{multiplicity} of a given outcome of measurement $o$ of an observable $O$, the number of times that this coefficient appears in the decomposition according to the basis of elementary projectors.
+We will define \emph{multiplicity} of a given outcome of measurement $o$ of an observable $O$, the number of times that this coefficient appears in the decomposition according to the basis of primitive projectors.

 It is worth, now, however, to point out an important clarification.
 The circumstance that a given set of independent compatible observables, relative to a certain physical system, is \emph{complete}, is, actually, a \emph{characterization} of the representation that one assume to adopt for the physical system itself.
 It is therefore more correct to state that the assumption that a given set of compatible observable is complete characterize a \emph{model} of the physical system in study, model that, if necessary, may be also subsequently amended by adding new independent observable to the starting ``complete'' set.